votchallenge/website/contents/howto/faq.md

         set_global_variable('trax_timeout', <add the timeout in seconds here>);

+- **When I try to run the experiments the toolkit stops with an exception *Error during tracker execution*.
+What should I do?**

+   The cause of this error is typically that the tracker has crashed, either because of a bug in the code or because of improper configuration.
+The toolkit tries to capture as much of the output of the tracker to help you debug it.
+The log files for each occurrence of unexpected error are stored in the `logs` folder in your workspace.
+The exact folder of a crash is also mentioned in the exception message.

+   It is advised that you first try to resolve the problem yourself, however, if you are unable to do it, then you can also ask at the VOT support forum, you may be asked for the content of the crash log folder so do not delete it's content too early.

 ### Running experiments

 - **Why does the toolkit run tracker on each sequence multiple times?**